 How Do I Get a Visa?

 Visas can be obtained in person at the Chinese Embassy or Consulate General in your area.
 If visiting one of these government agencies is not convenient or possible, travel and visa tourism agencies also handle the visa process for a fee.

 Your passport has to be in the hands of the Chinese authorities for a period of time so they can approve your visa application and attach the visa documentation to your passport.
 The visa comes in the form of a sticker that is roughly equal to the size of one passport page.
 The authorities will place the sticker in your passport and it can't be removed.

 Where Do I Get a Visa?

 You can acquire a visa at the embassy or consulate office in the U.S. nearest to you.
-Note that the embassy and consulate are generally closed on U.S. and Chinese holidays.
-Check their individual websites for closings.
+Note that the embassy and consulate are generally closed on U.S. and Chinese holidays, so check hours of operation before you go.

 Validity and Cost

 Tourist visas, or "L" visas, are usually valid for 3 months prior to travel and are then valid for a 30-day stay.
 A visa can cost between 45 and 140 American dollars, depending on your country of origin.
 Keep in mind that applying for a visa will be more expensive if you use the help of a travel or tourism agency.